Asheville Music School logo

 Request Lessons w/ Paul

-Lessons With Paul
+Lessons with Paul

 I have no strict agenda of my own in lessons to which I expect students to conform.
 I adapt to them & believe in using multiple resources to guide the student through that in which he or she is interested in order to motivate themselves.
 I believe aural training and the tradition of playing by ear is fundamental to playing music, regardless of genre or method book, and knowledge of music theory is crucial to crafting a good musician, which is often overlooked & neglected when learning to play a challenging instrument like the violin.